ppinard/matplotlib-colorbar/README.rst

 .. image:: https://raw.githubusercontent.com/ppinard/matplotlib-colorbar/master/doc/example1.png

-The artist supports customization either directly from the *ColorBar* object or from the matplotlibrc.
+The artist supports customization either directly from the *Colorbar* object or from the matplotlibrc.

 Installation